-Menopause is a natural progression of ovarian hormone decline, a process that should occur without symptoms and without event.
-The miserable symptoms of menopause that some women experience are not an ovarian hormone problem, not at their core; they are an adrenal hormone dysfunction.
+Menopause is a natural progression of ovarian hormone decline, a process that should occur without symptoms or event.
+The miserable side effects of menopause that some women experience are not an ovarian hormone problem, not at their core; they are an adrenal hormone dysfunction.

-I have spent over 17 years working in a medical practice where 85% of my patients are women.
+I have spent almost 2 decades working in a medical practice where 85% of my patients are women.
 For thousands of hours, I’ve assessed and treated perimenopausal and menopausal women with Adrenal Fatigue at the root of their symptoms.

 A couple of years ago, I was asked to go out west to train other doctors about how to treat Adrenal Fatigue.
 Before I went, I dove even further into the research to provide these doctors with the best service I could provide.
 What I shared with them, and what I’m sharing with you now is conventional research.
 What I present to you here is not merely a naturopathic “perspective.”
 It is all standard endocrinology.